mwiater/golangchannels/README.md

 +-------------------+----------------+----------------------------+-----------------------------+----------------+
 ```

 ### Results of the benchmarks (`make golang-benchmark`):

 The following is a lot of commands and benchmark output.
-The idea here is that the output roughly matches the timing of runing the application.
+The idea here is that the output roughly matches the timing of running the application.
 As there is a small variability in how long it takes the jobs to execute--usually much less than a second--the numbers won't be exact.
 The following is simply confirmation that we're getting the results that we expect.

 The following tests were run on: